JulindM/Itinerantur/Readme.md

 # Itinerantur

-Itineratntur is a tool that given a generalized asymmetric graph with time windows, tries to find an optimal route that solves the GATSPTW Problem (Generalized Asymmetric Traveling Salesman Problem with Time Windows).
+Itinerantur is a tool that given a generalized asymmetric graph with time windows, tries to find an optimal route that solves the GATSPTW Problem (Generalized Asymmetric Traveling Salesman Problem with Time Windows).

 _The main solver for the internal reduced GATSP Problem is [GLKH](http://webhotel4.ruc.dk/~keld/research/GLKH/)._